Entire home

 Harlech

 Harlech is home to this cottage.
-The area's natural beauty can be seen at Eryri National Park and Barmouth Beach.
+Harlech Castle and Y Lasynys Fawr are local landmarks, and some of the area's activities can be experienced at Royal St. David's Golf Club and Llandanwg Harbour.
 Hufenfa'r Castell and Aber Artro Hall Gardens are also worth visiting.

 Harlech, Gwynedd